blitz-innovation/HTML5-CSS3-JavaScript/README.md

 As mentioned, design is not the focus of our current phase, but hopefully this design spectrum can shed some light on the *intention* behind interfaces when you see them.
-When you're ready, you may move forward to the next phase.<space><space>
+When you're ready, you may move forward to the next phase.

+&nbsp;